nomi811/CV/README.md

 #### Self-motivated

-Prior to Makers I ran 2 businesses of my own part-time while homeschooling.
-In both my quilting and photography businesses, I taught myself everything from the technical skills to the marketing and business skills.
+Prior to and during Makers I ran my quilting business part-time while homeschooling and taking care of my family.
+I've taught myself all I've needed to know to run this business successfully for many years.
+Meeting deadlines, and keeping customers happy has been a big part of that success.

 I was able to teach myself enough coding, with no prior knowledge, to allow me to get accepted into Makers Academy.
 I was able to finish 1 month of pre-course, and 3 months of intensive coursework all while maintaining crazy hours and a busy homelife.

+Teaching yourself new things is a sign of self-motivation and my life is filled with self-teaching examples such as photography, PhotoShop, drawing, cooking, homeschooling, and various types of crafts.

 #### Creative